 I like to build strong relationships and make things happen – both core foundations at Aspect.
 Our clients trust us to understand their strategy, tackle complex challenges and deliver rapid results.

 We’re building a very strong team – both staff and associates.
-People who are very good at what they do – which means I’m constantly developing and growing.
-And that’s another part of what makes Aspect tick – we’re always learning.
+People who are very good at what they do – which means I’m constantly developing while growing a business that is delivering for our clients.

 I’ve held a variety of in-house and agency roles predominantly in the energy sector and across both public and private sectors.
-This combination of client and agency experience is proving invaluable in my current role.
+This combination of client and agency experience is invaluable in my role as Communication Director.

 I’ve been involved in growing the Aspect team and helping shape the development of the business.
 It’s rewarding and energising to lead and nurture the people around me – while learning a thing or two from them at same time!
 At Aspect, we share the same work ethic, we’re all on the same wavelength, and we strike the right balance between hard work and fun.
 I think we’re building something very special.